codarrenvelvindron/Smart-Voice-Calculator-Extension/Readme.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

 A browser Extension, designed to make arithmetic calculations using voice recognition (Decimal Calculator).
-- Operations supported : Division, Multiplication, Addition, Subtraction.
+- Operations supported : Division, Multiplication, Addition, Subtraction
-- Additional Operations supported : Exponentiation - power of(^) (version 0.5.6) - English only
+- Additional Operations supported : Exponentiation - power of(^)- (English and French only)
-- Order of Operations: BODMAS
-- More than 20 simultaneous continuous operations supported
-- Language: Browser Default (Any)
-- Shows conficence level!
+- Shows confidence level!
 - Temporary results show what is happenning behind the scenes
 - Language Override - All major languages and dialects are supported.
 (Basic operations except english)

 Instructions to use:
 - Tap anywhere on the calculator section and then start Speaking.